 When a head-on collision occurs with an 18-wheeler, it is usually more devastating for the other vehicle.

 Getting rear-ended by an 18-wheeler can result in serious injuries or even death.

-If a truck is not properly loaded, the cargo can spill out onto the road.
-This can cause accidents with other vehicles if they cannot react to the road’s debris on time.
+If a truck is not loaded properly, the cargo can spill out onto the road.
+This can cause accidents with other vehicles if they cannot react to the hazard fast enough.

-We may be able to provide you with representation on a contingency-fee-basis.
-In this payment structure, we do not collect attorney fees unless and until you win your case and recover compensation via a settlement offer or court award.
+Our team is here for you after your Abbeville 18-wheeler truck accident.
+We may be able to provide you with representation on a contingency fee basis.
+In this payment structure, we do not collect attorney’s fees unless and until you win your case and recover compensation via a settlement offer or court award.

 To learn more about our services and your legal options in a free case review with a member of our team, call our Lafayette office now: (337) 777-7777.